textX/textX-jinja/README.md

        # template directory
        template_folder = os.path.join(os.path.dirname(__file__), 'templates')

-       # create config dict with all variables that should be accessible
+       # create context dict with all variables that should be accessible
        # by templates
-       config = {'some_variable': 'some value'}
+       context = {'some_variable': 'some value'}

        # Optionally provide Jinja filters
        def striptabs(s):